wol101/MouseScrollWheelReverser/README.md

 It also plays with the manifest to force the program to run as administrator.

 This is a moderately dangerous piece of code.
 It was fun to write and illustrates how to edit the Windows registry and get a Qt program to run as administrator.
 It seems to work OK but one mistake and a program like this could completely trash your registry!
 I've uploaded a binary but it would be much safer to compile up your own copy after you've checked my code to see that it does what you expect.

+The latest version wraps the commands in a nice new GUI and lets you choose which device you want to reverse which is handy if you have several mice and only want to reverse some of them.